-Photo student ID cards are available in the Robert L. McSpadden Student Union East Building or at the following locations: the main office at the Gulf/Franklin Center, the main office at the North Bay Center and the GCSC office at Tyndall Air Force Base.
+Photo student ID cards are provided at the ID Center at the Information Desk on the first floor of Student Union East or at the following locations: the main office at the Gulf/Franklin Center, the main office at the North Bay Center and the GCSC office at Tyndall Air Force Base.
 Students must present current photo identification (driver license or military identification) and a current registration receipt that shows the student's ID number to have the photo ID taken.
 There is no charge for the original ID card; however, a fee is incurred for replacement cards.